 \section{Methods}

-This section first identifies the theoretical gap of previous methods, then introduces the a local transport maps to bridge KL-constrained optimization and information geometry, and finally derives a practical algorithm (FiDec) for efficient policy refinement.
+This section first identifies the theoretical gap of previous methods, then introduces a local transport map to bridge KL-constrained optimization and information geometry, and finally derives a practical algorithm (FiDec) for efficient policy refinement.